Osteoarthritis and Inflammation: Exploring the Possibilities

 The Stanford University researchers hope to find ways to stop the complement cascade in joints in order to end inflammation.
 This may be tricky, however, because anything that stops the complement cascade in our body may also increase our susceptibility to bacterial and viral infections.
 If researchers can find a way`to hinder the complement system only in damaged joints and nowhere else in the body they may have an effective way to prevent osteoarthritis, or at least to slow its progression.

-Since the incidence of osteoarthritis seems to be increasing in many countries, researchers are trying to understand the disease better in order to find improved treatments.
-Hopefully these improved treatments will appear very soon.
+Since the incidence of osteoarthritis seems to be increasing in many countries, researchers are trying to understand the disease better in order to create improved treatments.
+Better treatments would be appreciated by many people.

-General Osteoarthritis Information from the NIH (National Institutes of Health)
+Osteoarthritis facts from the NIH (National Institutes of Health)

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.